-In the figure below, the 10BASE-T/100BASE-TX ports on the switch are providing 100 Mbps connectivity for up to 24 segments.
+In the figure below, the 10/100BASE-TX ports on the switch are providing 100 Mbps connectivity through layer 2 switches.
 In addition, the switch is also connecting several servers at 1000 Mbps.

-Figure 2-2 Network Aggregation Plan
+Figure 2-2.
+Network Aggregation Plan

-Remote Connections with Fiber Cable
+Remote Connection with Fiber Cable

 Fiber optic technology allows for longer cabling than any other media type.
-A 1000BASE-SX (MMF) link can connect to a site up to 550 meters away, a 1000BASE-LX (SMF) link up to 10 km, and a 1000BASE-ZX link up to 70 km.
-This allows a Gigabit Ethernet Switch to serve as a collapsed backbone, providing direct connectivity for a widespread LAN.
+A 1000BASE-SX (MMF) link can connect to a site up to 550 meters away, a 1000BASE-LX (SMF) link up to 5 km, and a 1000BASE-LH link up to 70 km.
+This allows the switch to serve as a collapsed backbone, providing direct connectivity for a widespread LAN.